-While it is often argued that the Fund and the Bank should be merged because they are effectively doing the same thing, what is argued here is that they should not be doing the same thing.
+While it is often argued that the Fund and the Bank should be merged because they are effectively doing the same thing, what is argued here is that they should remain separate institutions doing different things.
 In fact there are many areas in which their activities do not and should not overlap.
-These include crisis management and resolution, surveillance over macroeconomic, exchange rate and financial policies, and provision of international liquidity where the Fund should have a distinct role and competence.
-Consequently, whatever the organizational arrangement under which the Fund and the Bank may be operating, it is important that they have distinct mandates and objectives.
-If the Fund were to remain as an independent institution with its own administration and board, it should cease development-related activities and transfer them to the Bank.
-Alternatively, if it is placed under the same roof with the institutions that currently comprise the Work Bank Group in a new organizational structure, it should continue to have an independent mandate for its core activities.
-In either case there would not be a significant retrenchment of Fund lending; at the end of 2004 outstanding PRGF credits were less than SDR\$7,000 billion or 10 per cent of total outstanding credits (IMF 2004a, Table II.8).
-Nor would it entail a major expansion in outstanding IDA credits which currently stay around \$90 billion. difficulties that might be involved in transferring the resources currently located in the Fund could be overcome once the principle is accepted.
-(Ahluwalia 1999, p.
-22).
+Crisis management and resolution, surveillance over macroeconomic and exchange rate policies, and provision of international liquidity are areas where the Fund should have a distinct role and competence.
+By contrast, the Fund should transfer development-related activities and facilities to the Bank.
+This would not lead to a significant retrenchment of Fund lending; at the end of 2004 outstanding PRGF credits were less than SDR 7,000 billion or 10 per cent of total outstanding credits (IMF, 2004a, table II.8).
+Nor would it entail a major expansion in outstanding IDA credits which currently are around \$90 billion.
+The legal difficulties that might be involved in transferring the resources currently located in the Fund could be overcome once the principle is accepted (Ahluwalia, 1999: 22).